PixelsCamp/talks/javascript-will-kill-you_joao-henrique.md

 Description
 -----------

 A simple syntax, a large ecosystem, and a great community make Javascript one of the top programming languages of 2020.
-But don't be fulled by its ease of use!
+But don't be fooled by its ease of use!
 This is a tricky language and it has some nuances that if you are not careful, it can put you in serious trouble.
 In this talk, I will identify and explain some of the pitfalls of this amazing language and give you some precious knowledge that one day might probably save your life.

 Speaker Bio
 -----------